-From his office in Paris, Laurent Weyl recalls how the book President Hotel came to be, his attachment to Vietnam, and share with us about his professional practice in which time plays a central role.
+From his office in Paris, Laurent Weyl recalls how the book President Hotel came to be, his attachment to Vietnam, and the central role that time plays in his photography practice.

 You first came to Vietnam in 1992, went back several times afterwards and lived in Saigon from 2011 to 2016.
 What is your relationship with the country?

 The first major experience always leaves a deep mark on a person’s life.
-Vietnam was my first time travelling alone and going on reportage while still a photography student.
+Vietnam was my first time traveling alone and doing a reportage as a photography student.
 Two friends of mine and I received a grant to travel to Vietnam for one month.
-I made all my professional mistakes there – I worked on an awful lot of topics only to end up with no story to tell, while I should have focused on one topic for a long time.
+I made all my professional mistakes there – I worked on an awful lot of topics only to end up with no story to tell, while I should have focused on just one topic.
 Vietnam was truly the place where I learned my profession.

 How did you become a photojournalist?

-I follow long-term projects and rarely do news photography.
+I follow long-term projects and rarely cover spot news.
 I work on subject matters which require considerable time – from six months to three years of preparation, then one month in the field, not only to photograph but also to investigate.
 Usually, what I have gathered from my desk research in Paris is quite different from reality.
 Sometimes I worked on an angle and completely changed it while investigating on the spot.
 Time allows me to adapt and adjust my work.

 In 2001, I started a personal project on rural migrants in HCM city.
 Then I concentrated my work on the KT4 migrants (who have temporary registration for a period of less than six months) to provide illustration for a report conducted by the NGO Ville en transition (Transitioning town).
 While inquiring about the housing conditions of university students from rural areas, I heard about President Hotel.
 On its top floor, there were cheap rooms for student rent.
 In 2011, I decided to move to Saigon, because the topic demanded the photographer to live locally – you would hardly get accepted by the residents within a short amount of time.

-I was lucky to find a Vietnamese friend to act as my interpreter free of charge.
-In the beginning, the residents were cautious, but as time went by the security guard were sympathetic towards us.
-After we had returned several times and offered people photo prints, they finally opened their doors and welcomed us.
+I was lucky to have a Vietnamese friend who was willing to interpret free of charge.
+In the beginning, the residents were cautious, but as time went by, the security guard was sympathetic towards us.
+After we returned several times and offered people photo prints, they finally opened their doors and welcomed us.
 Spontaneously they would invited us for dinner, and confide their stories about the building.
 These visits spread over two years.

 The building emerges from your photos as a character with a form and a personality, suggesting an intimate interaction between the physical space and the photographer.
 What are some of your memorable experiences inside the building?